MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Conclusion

-\paragraph{Acknowledgments} We greatly appreciate the open data policies of the Copernicus program and its partners ESA and ECMWF.
-We thank Google Earth Engine for hosting the data and providing free access.
-We also appreciate access to Harvard's FAS Research Computing cluster.
-This work was supported in part by the Pioneer Centre for AI, DNRF grant number P1, by the research grant Global Wetland Center (grant number NNF23OC0081089) from Novo Nordisk Foundation, and by the European Union project ELIAS (grant agreement number 101120237).
-LG was supported in part by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 2140743.
+We appreciate the open data policies of the Copernicus program and its partners ESA and ECMWF.
+We thank Harvard's FAS Research Computing cluster and also Google Earth Engine for free access to the data.
+This work was supported by the Pioneer Centre for AI (DNRF grant no. P1), research grant Global Wetland Center (grant no. NNF23OC0081089) from the Novo Nordisk Foundation, and the European Union project ELIAS (grant agreement no. 101120237).
+LG was supported by the National Science Foundation Graduate Research Fellowship (grant no. DGE 2140743) and VILLUM FONDEN (grant no. VIL70006).